Skip to main content

 Notes

-A copy can't ever be "as real" as what it represents, because in terms of information, we can't distill something without aggregating or removing some of the information.
+A copy can never be "as real" as what it represents, because in terms of information, we can't distill something without aggregating or removing some of that information.
 Similarly, when creating a copy, it necessarily goes through the subjective lens of the person who creates it.
 An architect, a bike driver, and a delivery person would all focus on something else when creating a map, leading to a partial, distorted representation of it.

 It seems logical to say that every proxy is by definition a shallow copy of the "perfect" thing Idealism

-Similarly, some people follow shallow copies as the meaning for their lives, like workoholics, without seeing how their choice is a shallow copy of the real thing lost in the finite
+Similarly, some people follow shallow copies as the meaning for their lives, like workoholics, without seeing how their choice is a shallow copy of the real thing lost in the finite.
+Unfortunately these shallow copies are often more inviting than the real thing, because it focuses on the image rather than the core.
+For example - immersing yourself in a language is hard, but playing a language learning app is fun, even if it is less helpful.

 Visual